Planning permission for garden buildings

 You can find official guidance through the UK planning system here.

-Modern insulated garden cabins are becoming increasingly popular, especially for home working.
+Modern insulated garden cabins are becoming increasingly popular, especially for home offices and remote working.
+The same planning rules usually apply to garden cabins throughout the UK.

-• The structure is too large relative to the garden
+• The cabin is unusually large in relation to the garden

-• It changes the use of the land significantly
+• The use of the land changes significantly